python/cpython/Doc/howto/clinic.rst

 Argument Clinic automatically names the functions it generates for you.
 Occasionally this may cause a problem, if the generated name collides with the name of an existing C function.
-There's an easy solution: you can explicitly specify the base name to use for the C functions.
+There's an easy solution: override the names used for the C functions.
 Just add the keyword ``"as"`` to your function declaration line, followed by the function name you wish to use.
-Argument Clinic will use the function name you use for the base (generated) function, and then add ``"_impl"`` to the end for the name of the impl function.
+Argument Clinic will use that function name for the base (generated) function, then add ``"_impl"`` to the end and use that for the name of the impl function.

 For example, if we wanted to rename the C function names generated for ``pickle.Pickler.dump``, it'd look like this::